vlayer-xyz/vlayer/book/src/appendix/architecture/time_travel_teleport.md

 }
 ```

-Above struct is [created](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/guest/src/guest.rs#L59) within the `guest::main` function.
-Since the guest itself cannot independently prove the validity of these assumptions, they must be verified externally.
-Because of that, `CallAssumptions` is returned in the guest output and is verified on-chain using the `Verifier` contract, specifically through the [`_verifyExecutionEnv`](https://github.com/vlayer-xyz/vlayer/blob/main/contracts/vlayer/src/proof_verifier/ProofVerifierBase.sol#L42).
-It ensures that the proof aligns with a valid blockchain state.
+The struct is [created](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/guest/src/guest.rs#L59) within the `guest::main` function.
+Since the guest itself **cannot independently prove the validity of these assumptions**, they must be verified externally.

+To achieve this, `CallAssumptions` is s included in the [`GuestOutput`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/io.rs#L107) and subsequently verified **on-chain** using the `Verifier` contract, specifically through the [`_verifyExecutionEnv`](https://github.com/vlayer-xyz/vlayer/blob/main/contracts/vlayer/src/proof_verifier/ProofVerifierBase.sol#L42).
+This verification step ensures that the proof aligns with a valid blockchain state.

+### Validation Steps in `_verifyExecutionEnv`

 The `_verifyExecutionEnv` function checks the following: